macro128/pdm-conda/README.md

 A PDM plugin to install project dependencies with Conda.

-This plugin is highly experimental so use it at your own risk, right now following commands work:
+The following commands were tested and work:

-* `pdm lock`, `--refresh` flag broken.
+* `pdm lock`